johnjosephhorton/marketgame/README.md

 ./manage.py runserver

 # however, it's better to run a local server using foreman, which
-# emulate the uWSGI configuration in production
+# emulates the uWSGI configuration used in production
 foreman start
 ```